 Visiting Vietnam in Summer

 Don’t let the wet Vietnam weather completely scare you off.
 Vietnam sees its lushest conditions during this time of year – as long as you’re prepared with the right rain gear, it can be a beautiful experience.
 Not to mention that you’ll have more of the popular spots to yourself with fewer tourists crowding around.
-But keep in mind that if the mountain areas in the far north – like Sapa – are on your wish list, trekking will be more difficult in such wet conditions.
+But keep in mind that if the mountain areas in the far north – like Sapa or the Ha Giang Loop – are on your wish list, trekking will be more difficult in such wet conditions.

 Our recommendation for what to wear in Vietnam in summer is to focus on light and quick-drying generic items –think shorts, lightweight pants, breathable cotton t-shirts, and a long-sleeve shirt.
 A couple of Vietnam outfit ideas are a pair of dark cotton joggers with a performance t-shirt and a pair of chino shorts with a linen tank.
 You definitely don’t want to be without your rain jacket and umbrella!